A Guide to Indian Cooking Techniques

 Indian Cooking Methods Decoded

-Tadka /Bagar / Chowk (tempering)
+Tadka / Bagar / Chowk (tempering)

 Read more: Tempering is a commonly used technique in Indian cooking, and we delve into more details in this post – Tempering in Indian cooking.

-Bhunana
+Bhunana (Saute)

 Dum

-While many cooks describe it as steaming, dum cooking is different from steaming, which is called bhaapa cooking in local languages.
-Here the food is cooked in its own juices with very little or no water being added to it.
-It is cooked in a sealed pot and placed on slow heat.
 The process of dum is time-consuming and sometimes may take several hours before the food is cooked well enough to be served.
 So, the principle of dum cooking is very different from steam cooking, where the food is cooked in the steam from a pot of boiling water over which it is placed.

 In dhungar cooking, live coal is added to a container and placed in the food to be infused with a smoky flavor.
 Then hot oil or ghee is poured over the burning coal.
-This creates a lot of smoke which is trapped by covering the food with a lid.
+This creates a lot of smoke, which is trapped by covering the food with a lid.
 This prevents the smoke from escaping and allows it to permeate through the food.
 It should be left for a few minutes to allow the aromatic smoke to combine well with the food before it is opened and used for cooking.

 I love how Manali uses charcoal in this smoked dal recipe to demonstrate dhungar cooking.

-Bhapa
+Bhapa (Steaming)

 This is similar to the steaming process in other cuisines.
-Two vessels are used for this technique, one in which the water is boiled and the other with a perforated bottom in which the food to be cooked is placed.
-The perforated vessel is placed over the pot with the water and covered to trap the steam for cooking.
-Sometimes, molds are used, which are placed in a vessel with water at the bottom and a closed lid for steaming.
-The food is usually wrapped in banana/turmeric leaves or foil during steaming.
+Two vessels are used for this technique, one in which the water is boiled and the other with a perforated bottom where the food to be cooked is placed.
+The perforated vessel is placed in the pot with the water and covered to trap the steam for cooking.

-Examples of this cooking technique include making gatti, khaman, dhokla, and the popular South Indian breakfast – Idli.
+Examples of this cooking technique include making gatti, khaman, dhokla, and the popular South Indian breakfast – Idli

 Tandoori